5agado/data-science-learning/resources.md

 ## Python
 * [Python Cookbook, 3rd Edition by David Beazley; Brian K. Jone](http://shop.oreilly.com/product/0636920027072.do) (great collection of advanced recipes, tips and techniques)

+## Programming
+* [The Pragmatic Programmer: From Journeyman to Master](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) (fantastic overview of best practices and mindset to make life as a programmer as easy, fruitful and pain-free as possible)

 # Courses